ofbennett/julia-set-fractal/README.md

 ## Python Comparison

-The `python` directory contains equivalent fractal generation code written in Python for run-time speed comparison purposes.
+The `python` directory contains equivalent fractal generation code written in Python for run-time speed comparison.
 There are two versions of the python code.

 - `julia_set.py`: Directly equivalent to the julia code.
 Algorithm structured in the same way.
 - `julia_set_optimised.py`: The Python code re-written to use vectorized numpy operations to improve the numerical efficiency of the code.

-You can also generate the fractal image with the Python code in `plot_julia_set.py`.
+If you like, you can also generate the fractal image with the Python code in `plot_julia_set.py`.

 ## My Benchmark Measurements
 Run on my MacBook Pro 2014.
 2.5 GHz Quad-Core Intel Core i7.